Project Ragtag: Cancellation

-Impact & Potential Revival
+Impact and potential revival

-The closure of Visceral was seen as a sign of the waning interest in publishers in making games that are strictly single player, as many of Visceral's games had been.
+Journalists saw the closure of Visceral as a sign of the waning interest in publishers in making games that are strictly single player, as many of Visceral's games had been.
 In light of these concerns, EA's CEO Andrew Wilson stated that the reason for Visceral's closure wasn't a single-play versus multiplayer game issue, but instead one based on listening to player feedback and following marketplace trends.
 The company felt that the current design of Ragtag was not fitting these changes and that the closure of Visceral and reassignment to another studio was because "we needed to pivot the design".
 EA's CFO Blake Jorgensen further said that their company found the game was too linear for what they felt consumers were looking for and towards EA's goal of pushing the game "to the next level".
 At the time of Visceral's closure, the studio was down to about 80 staff after losing several over the years, which Jorgensen said was a "sub-scale nature" that required them to assign EA's Vancouver and Montreal studios to help, and that the closure was primarily a business, cost-saving measure.
+Kotaku's Jason Schreier reported on end of the game's development at Visceral in October 2017.

 In June 2018, Hennig announced that she had left EA earlier that year in January.
 While Hennig had been involved with some of the initial work at EA Vancouver, she stated the new game was more open-world and far different from the title Visceral had developed.
 However at the time of her departure, she stated that the Star Wars game was stalled and EA Vancouver was working on something very different.
-In January 2019, insiders from EA Vancouver stated to gaming websites that EA has since cancelled this game.
+In January 2019, sources told Kotaku that the game at EA Vancouver had been cancelled.

 In April 2019, EA announced a new single-player game, Star Wars Jedi: Fallen Order, to be released later that year and developed by Respawn Entertainment.
 Hennig stated that this seemed like a change of strategy related to the criticism that EA received after its closure of Visceral and its strong indication that it was moving away from single-player games.

-In April 2022, it was announced that Skydance New Media would be collaborating with Lucasfilm Games to produce an action-adventure game based in the Star Wars Universe, with Henning serving as head of the project.
-Many have speculated that the game is a revival of Project Ragtag.
+The Electronic Arts' exclusivity deal with Lucasfilm for Star Wars games expired in 2023 leading to multiple games: In April 2022, it was announced that Skydance New Media would be collaborating with Lucasfilm Games to produce an action-adventure game based in the Star Wars Universe, with Hennig serving as head of the project.
+Ubisoft released Star Wars Outlaws in 2024, which drew comparisons to Ragtag.